Explore your passion for the stage and screen on our combined honours degree in Drama and Film.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below:

-• BTEC – Extended Diploma grades from Distinction Distinction Merit (DDM) to Distinction Merit Merit (DMM) in a related subject, or evidence of experience in Performing Arts.
+• BTEC – Extended Diploma grades from Distinction Distinction Merit (DDM) to Distinction Merit Merit (DMM).
+No specific subject required.

-• Access to HE courses – typical offers for applicants with Access to HE will be the Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, at Merit or higher) together with evidence of involvement in drama and performing arts.
+• Access to HE courses – Access to HE Diploma or Access to HE Certificate (60 credits, 45 of which must be Level 3, at Merit or higher).
+No specific subject required.

 If you don’t meet the entry requirements above, we may be able to accept your prior learning or experience from outside of formal education.
 See our Accreditation of Prior Learning (APL) page to learn more.